How Does BBS Work?

 Year 1

-From within your Track you will take two to four courses per semester and conduct two to four lab rotations over the course of the year.
+From within your Track you will take three to four courses per semester and conduct two to four lab rotations over the course of the year.
 Each Track has its own course requirements and course recommendations, though you may take elective courses from anywhere in BBS.
 Although each Track also has its own list of participating faculty, with the guidance of the Track Director you may rotate in any BBS labs.
 In the spring of your first year you will select a thesis adviser.

 Year 2